kelvinchin12070811/uncalmed-zen/readme.md

 Uncalmed Zen is a user.js configs that enable back some claimed to be "unwanted" features, but indeed useful.
 The privacy focus aim is understandable but sometimes they could go too extream.
-While the Zen Team said that they won't prevent anyone to use these features, an easily accessible settings via the preference page or `about:preference` are not yet available.
+While the Zen Team said that they won't prevent anyone to use these features, an easily accessible settings via the preference page or `about:preferences` are not yet available.
 The main goal is to make the process of these features back easily, and beter synchronization.

 ## Reverted Options